Cogniteo/cogniteo.github.io/_pages/platform.md

 ---

 {: .note }
-Harness the power of Apeiro Reference Architecture (https://apeirora.eu) to unify your services from hardware to software, deploying with Kubernetes' declarative power across any cloud and edge!
+HWe recommend Apeiro Reference Architecture (https://apeirora.eu) to unify your services from Hardware to Software, deploying with Kubernetes' declarative power across any Cloud and Edge!

 ## Recommended Platforms